-In §2.3, we derived the balanced growth rates for the stylized model, and in §2.3.3 we derived the spending path, that is, the optimal amount to spend on movement building at any given time.
+In §2.3, we derived the asymptotic growth rates for the stylized model, and in §2.3.3 we derived the spending path, that is, the optimal amount to spend on movement building at any given time.

-We found that, for a space of plausible parameters, the optimal allocation implies an asymptotic Ponzi condition, where, even as the number of movement participants doing direct work grows with time in absolute terms, they converge to 0% of the total movement size, with most of the movement participants working either on earning money or in movement building.
+We found that, for a space of plausible parameters, the optimal allocation implies an asymptotic quasi-Ponzi condition, where, even as the number of movement participants doing direct work grows with time in absolute terms, they converge to 0% of the total movement size, with most of the movement participants working either on earning money or in movement building.
 Analogously, even as the amounts of money spent on direct work grows in absolute terms, this amount also converges to 0% of total yearly spending, with most spending being directed towards movement building.

-However, when carrying out numerical simulations, we find that this asymptotic Ponzi condition is indeed asymptotic, and doesn't instantiate itself in the immediate future.
+However, when carrying out numerical simulations, we find that this asymptotic quasi-Ponzi condition is indeed asymptotic, and doesn't instantiate itself in the immediate future.

 When carrying out these simulations, we find that for some plausible parameters, the fraction of movement participants who do direct work grows until it reaches a peak, and then declines with time in favour of the fraction which dedicates themselves to earning money.
-Empirically, the exact magnitude and location of this peak depends heavily on the choice of k_1 , a difficult to estimate constant, but the overall dynamic of growing and then declining doesn't.
+Empirically, the exact magnitude and width of this peak depends heavily on the distance between initial movement size and initial capital.